-We are constantly evolving ourselves.
-Improving our processes, learning to be more and more efficent, with the goal of delivering higher quality, better customer service, and an overall better optimized product to our customers on-time and on-budget.
+We are constantly improving our processes in order to be more efficient, with the goal of delivering higher quality, better customer service, and an overall better optimized product to our customers on-time and on-budget.

 esign For Manufacturing and Design for Assembly are the integration of product design and process planning into one: Design for Manufacturability (DFM).
 Design for Assembly is concerned with reducing product assembly cost: minimizing number of assembly operations and individual parts tend to be more complex in design.
 Design for Manufacturing is concerned with reducing overall part production cost: minimizing the complexity of manufacturing operations.
 Together, the overall objective is to design a product that is as easily and economically manufactured as possible.
 The importance of DFM is emphasized by the fact that about 70% of manufacturing costs of a product (cost of materials, processing, and assembly) are determined by design decisions.
 In very simple terms, applying a good DFM integration should reduce the cost and difficulty of manufacturing altogether.

 EASTEK INTERNATIONAL specializes in DFM.
 We provide complete DFM support, ensuring your products can be produced at the lowest cost, with the highest efficiency, and the shortest-time-to-market.
 Eastek’s engineering team places emphasis on defect prevention and non-value added process step elimination by analyzing the design data package for common errors relating to the BOM selection, PCB design, and manufacturing materials/processes used to assemble the customer’s product.

 - Assembly Materials Selection